marychellecarreon/POS-React/README.md

 # Basic React Tutorial

-A basic react tutorial bootstraped with create-react app.
 This tutorial aims to teach you how to create a POS app "point of sale".
 For this case, my POS is a coffee product but this POS is generally applicable for all items with cashier interface.
+Feel free to fork it!

 # Setup / Installation
 Install [node.js](https://nodejs.org/en/)

 Install [Create-react-app] (https://facebook.github.io/react/docs/installation.html)
 Generate your starting files